domainmod/domainmod/README.md

 # About
-A web-based application written in PHP & MySQL used to manage a collection of domain names.
+Domain Manager is a web-based application written in PHP & MySQL used to manage a collection of domain names.

 # Live Demo